SahirBT/ghost-blog/README.md

 # Ghost on Render

-This is a template repository for running [Ghost](https://ghost.org) on Render.
+This is a template repository for running [Ghost](https://ghost.org) on Render with custom build from zip file (Ghost-4.16.0.zip as example).

 * It uses the official [Ghost Docker image](https://hub.docker.com/_/ghost).